Our Sustainability Road Map

-We’d love to achieve a 100% UK-based supply chain by weaving our base cotton in the UK.
+We’d love to further our UK-based supply chain by weaving our base cotton in the UK.
 We continue to work with our manufacturing partners and hopefully find a viable alternative to achieve this goal.

 Sourcing organic cotton to make our cloths was a challenging process.
 It was an important aspect of our sustainability road map and an achievement we’re proud of.

 As part of our continued commitment to transparency, we’re working towards consumer certification for the organic origins of our cotton.
 This won’t change the high quality or fabric and ethical standards that we already adhere to, but it will be officially backed up by a recognised consumer body.

 BEYOND OUR CLOTHS

 Preserving the ecology of our planet and enabling those who continue that work is really important to us.